erikcameron/decorum/README.md

 x.method_in_question # <== "overridden"
 ```

+If you declare `immediate` with no arguments, the decorators entire public interface
+is used.

 ### Decorators All the Way Down

 Decorum includes a class called Decorum::BareParticular, which descends from